rizamol/Edubridge/Project/R/Group Projects/Readme.md

- Disney hotstar is used for analysis
+ Disney hotstar data set is used for analysis